 - To increase employment opportunities through the establishment and support of large and small enterprises;

 - To support the development of strategic and local sites ranging from prestige developments for businesses, university research-based and high technology industries to business incubators and local start-ups;

 - To secure the vitality and competitiveness of the City centre through balanced retail development including responding to the development of e-commerce;

 - To build on and enhance the tourism and leisure experience in the City.

-4.119 The three state primary schools, two state secondary schools, the special school, and Sixth Form Centre in Our Neighbourhood, have good or outstanding ratings by Ofsted.
+4.126 The three state primary schools, two state secondary schools, the special school, and Sixth Form Centre in Our Neighbourhood, have good or outstanding ratings by Ofsted.
 Lack of capacity affects several of the primary schools, and at least one of the secondary schools is over-subscribed.
-There are also three private schools, offering education from nursery to secondary level.
+There are also four private schools, offering education from nursery to secondary level.

 set out a clear economic vision and strategy which positively and proactively encourages sustainable economic growth … set criteria, or identify strategic sites, for local and inward investment … and to meet anticipated needs over the plan period … seek to address potential barriers to investment, such as inadequate infrastructure, services or housing, or a poor environment … be flexible enough to accommodate needs not anticipated in the plan, allow for new and flexible working practices